-It’s been about a week since federal budget day and I still have questions about some of the things the government announced.
-For instance, why did they introduce a deferred annuity, which will allow Canadians to put 25% of their RRSP or RRIF into an annuity that must start paying out by 85 at the latest, instead of pushing back the RRIF withdrawal age limit?
+It’s been a hot minute since federal budget day and I still have questions about some of the things the government announced.
+For instance, why did they introduce a deferred annuity, which will allow Canadians to put 25% of their RRSP* or RRIF into an annuity that must start paying out by 85 at the latest, instead of pushing back the RRIF withdrawal age limit?
 With more people working past 65, changing the withdrawal limit from 71 to, say, 75, would have allowed people to invest longer and then drawdown savings later in life when they really need it.

 The biggest head-scratcher for me, though, was around the RRSP Home Buyers’ Plan.
 I still can’t figure out why the Liberals decided that letting first-time homebuyers withdraw $35,000 from their RRSP, which they still have to pay back over 15 years, instead of $25,000 is the answer to Canada’s housing problems.
 It seems to me that it only benefits professionals in Toronto and Vancouver who are already making good money and can afford a home whether they’re saving in their RRSP or not.

 Young savers not using RRSPs